vega/vega/docs/examples/column-line-dynamical.md

 An example of a Vega visualization that automatically switches between a Column chart and a Line chart depending on the number of data points.

 Use the slider to change the number of data points displayed on the chart.
-For more than 50 data points, the chart type will be changed from a Column chart to a Line chart (with interpolation).
+For more than 50 data points, the chart type will be changed from a bar chart to a line chart (with interpolation).

 This Vega example made by Andrzej Leszkiewicz [@avatorl](https://github.com/avatorl).